 Category 2 – Private Data must be protected to ensure that they are not disclosed in a FOIL request.
 Private data must be protected in order to ensure that they are only disclosed as required by law, including FOIL.
 Decisions about disclosure must be made by the Records Management Officer.

 The National Institute Standards and Technology (NIST) Special Publication 800-171 Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations maps to the Category 2 – Private Data risk classification.

-Senior leaders of the university (i.e., vice presidents, vice provosts, deans) who have responsibility for areas that have systems of record.
+Senior leader of the university (i.e., vice president, vice provost, dean) who has responsibility for areas that have systems of record.

-Individuals who need and use university data as part of their assigned duties or to fulfill their role in the university community.
+Individual who needs and uses university data as part of their assigned duties or to fulfill their role in the university community.